-Oxford City Council provides a website offering comprehensive information on cycling in Oxford (e.g. regulations, safety, details of cycle lanes and routes, and free cycle training for Oxford students).
-There are also some useful resources on the University's travelling by bicycle page.
+Oxford City Council provides a website offering comprehensive information on cycling in Oxford (e.g. regulations, safety, details of cycle lanes and routes).
+There are also some useful resources on the University's travelling by bicycle page (discounted safety gear and repairs, free cycle training for Oxford students, advice about buying or renting a bike).